AbdassalamAhmad/Machine-Learning-Zoomcamp/README.md

 # Machine-Learning-Zoomcamp

-This is where i will be putting my submitted homework and future projects in this course
+Here I will be putting my submitted homework and future projects in this course